HKLENG/Desk22-Group/report/BackgroundandMotivation.md

 According to a paper by Christianson in California State University[19], providing teenagers with fitness knowledge through curriculum and a student handbook can help them develop a healthy lifestyle, which includes developing fitness habits.

 The paper of Stragier in Iminds-MIC-Ghent University shows[20], experienced users prefer to be approved by others in their social relationships, while novice need to self-regulate by achieving an action or goal, which will lead to self-rewarding reactions that can induce further adjustment of goals and continuance of behavior.
-These conclusion makes us realize that providing users with fitness advice and personalized fitness plan achieves our desired purpose.
+These conclusions make us realize that providing users with fitness advice and personalized fitness plan achieves our desired purpose.

 In addition, Busch's finding in the University of Munster shows that simply tracking exercise through an app doesn't have a substantial effect on mental and physical trust [21].
 Compared with the previous conclusions in the literature, it can be concluded that the movement of users can not only be presented in the form of recorded data, but must be set up in advance in order to bring positive effects to users.